svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 			as long as this EEprom data are not destroyed by the application program.

+TIMEOUT_MS		This option specifies a time limit in ms units for receiving boot data.
+			After this time without data the boot process is aborted and it is tried to start the user program.
+			Possible values for TIMEOUT_MS are 500, 1000, 2000, 4000 and 8000.
+			The effective value can be limited to 2 seconds because of processor limits for the watchdog.

 Recommendation:
 ===============
 The optiboot loader transfer the original content of the MCUSR register to the application